InjectiveLabs/solidity-contracts/exchange_precompile.md

 The following script shows how one might deploy and interact with this smart-contract.
-For a full explanation of how to run this script please refer to the demo in the solidity-contracts repo.
+For a full explanation of how to run this script please refer to the full [demo](demo/exchange/README.md) in the solidity-contracts repo.

 ```sh
 #!/bin/sh